Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Introduction

+Our main contribution is to present how a state and input dependent uncertainty model can be included in RMPC while retaining low computational complexity.
+We present an open-loop formulation first and, because it can be overly conservative, extend it to a semi-feedback formulation where a static feedback gain is embedded into the planning task \cite{Bemporad1998,Cannon2005}.
+Our model is a subset of \cite{Acikmese2010} but has the advantage of using the more computationally efficient second-order cone programming (SOCP) for a robust solution.
+Furthermore, unlike \cite{Pin2009,Lee2002,Limon2004}, our method captures disturbance directionality effects via H\"older's inequality and is therefore less conservative.
+Finally, we illustrate how the uncertainty model can describe the very popular Gates thruster execution-error model for satellites \cite{Gates1963,Wagner2014,Goodson2013}.
+Because our approach has linear complexity in the horizon length and is at most an SOCP problem, we expect the algorithm to be amenable to real-time implementation \cite{Dueri2014,Dueri2017,Zeilinger2014,Domahidi2013}.

 The paper is organized as follows.
 In Section~\ref{sec:problem_formulation} the uncertainty model and the resulting robust optimal control problem are introduced.
-In Section~\ref{sec:control_law} a solution is presented as an RMPC law that is at most an SOCP problem.
+In Section~\ref{sec:control_law} a solution is presented as an open-loop RMPC law that is at most an SOCP problem.
 Section~\ref{sec:main_results} proves recursive feasibility and suggests a computationally efficient check of robust controlled invariance.
+Section~\ref{sec:extensions} converts the formulation to a semi-feedback implementation.
 An example is presented in Section~\ref{sec:example} which illustrates the method's effectiveness.
-Section~\ref{sec:future} discusses possible extensions and is followed by some concluding remarks in Section~\ref{sec:conclusion}.
+Section~\ref{sec:conclusion} discusses possible extensions and offers concluding remarks.